ad-auroram/Fractal-Generation/doc/Manual.md

 # Fractal Visualizer User Manual

-This program can produce Mandelbrot and Phoenix fractals.
+This program can produce Mandelbrot, Mandelbrot^3, Phoenix, and Spider fractals.

 To run the program, run the command